How VR theme parks are changing entertainment in Japan

 The final component in that ecosystem is a VR theme park.

-In February, the company opened its VR Center in Los Angeles, with games such as the film-based "John Wick Chronicles" and an Everest climbing experienced.
+In February, the company opened its VR Center in Los Angeles, with games such as the film-based "John Wick Chronicles" and an Everest climbing experience.
 Lister says the site is currently generating $15,000 of revenue a week.
 By 2018, there will be 10 IMAX centers globally, with talks underway for a Tokyo facility next year.

 The "John Wick" game at the VR Park Tokyo.